 VOTING PRIVILEGES

 At the annual conference and special meetings of the Association, each County shall have one vote.
 Votes may be cast only by Principal members who have paid the current dues.
+If the Principal member is not present, an Associate member may vote on behalf of the Principal member.

 WEBSITE PRIVILEGES